Select Page

 History

-Immaculate Conception parish was formed in 1858 (1880), then in the Alton Diocese until 1887 when the Diocese of Belleville was formed.
-Many French settlers continued to attend Holy Family Church in Cahokia after they moved to Centreville.
-A parish school opened in 1886, staffed by Precious Blood sisters.
-A new church was built in 1962.
+The rectory, a two story brick residence, was built in 1881 by Rev. Kempen.
+A parish school opened in 1886, staffed by Precious Blood sisters; a new school was built in 1962.
 In 1972 the parish merged with St. Regis (East St. Louis) which itself closed in 2006.

 About these records, this database, caveats, citation, research ideas